Customers with special needsPOCs (Personal Oxygen Concentrators)

 You must store your POC under the seat in front of you.

-* Due to limited stowage space, this POC model cannot be accommodated in the Executive First Suite.
+* Due to limited stowage space, models marked by an asterisk cannot be accommodated in Business Class with Classic Pod seating.

 - If you wish to travel with an approved POC, you must provide at least 48 hours’ advance notice and obtain medical approval before travel.
 Air Canada will also make a reasonable effort to accommodate any requests made within this time frame.